boemer00/signet-ring-cv/README.md

 `pip install -r requirements.txt`

 ## Usage

+### Training the Model

-To train the model, run:
+To train the model, execute the following command:

 `python src/trainer.py`

+This script uses the model in `src/trainer.py` and saves the trained model for future use.

+### Making Predictions Using FastAPI

+This project also includes a FastAPI application for deploying the trained model as a web service, which allows users to upload images and receive predictions.

+#### Starting the FastAPI Server

+To start the FastAPI server, run:

+`uvicorn app.main:app --reload`

+This command will launch the server, making the API accessible at `http://127.0.0.1:8000`.
+The `--reload` flag is useful during development as it automatically reloads the server when code changes are made.

+#### Using the Prediction Endpoint

+Once the server is running, you can make predictions by sending image files to the `/predict/` endpoint.
+This can be done using the Swagger UI:

+1. Navigate to `http://127.0.0.1:8000/docs` in your web browser.
+2. Locate the `/predict/` endpoint and use the interactive UI to upload an image file.
+3. Submit the request, and the API will return the model's prediction for the uploaded image.

+The FastAPI application uses the `SignetRingPredictor` class from `src/predictor.py` for processing the image and generating predictions.

 ## Running Tests
 To run tests for this project, navigate to the project directory and activate a virtual environment (recommended).
 Use the pytest command to execute tests.
 For detailed output, use `pytest -v`.
 If using *pytest-cov* for test coverage, view the report with `pytest --cov=src`

 ## Model Architecture and Training

-The classification model is built on the VGG19 architecture, a deep convolutional network known for its efficacy in image recognition tasks.
-This project uses VGG19 as a base model and it includes the following customisations:
+The classification model is built on the VGG19 architecture, with specific customizations for signet ring cell classification.
+The model includes a `SignetRingPredictor` class, which encapsulates the model's loading and prediction logic, making it seamlessly integrable with FastAPI for deployment.

-- **Base Model**: VGG19 pre-trained on ImageNet, without the top layer, to leverage pre-existing feature maps.
+- **Base Model**: VGG19 pre-trained on ImageNet, without the top layer.
-- **Global Average Pooling**: to reduce dimensionality and summarise features globally.
-- **Dense Layer**: a fully connected layer with 512 neurons and ReLU activation, including an L2 regulariser for weight decay to reduce overfitting.
-- **Dropout**: to further prevent overfitting, a dropout rate of 0.5 is applied.
-- **Output Layer**: a single neuron with a sigmoid activation function to output the probability of the presence of signet ring cells.
+- **Custom Layers**: Global Average Pooling, Dense, Dropout, and Output layers tailored for binary classification.

-The model is compiled with the Adam optimiser and a learning rate of 0.001, using binary cross-entropy as the loss function.
-It includes accuracy and recall metrics to track performance during training.
+- **Compilation**: Compiled with the Adam optimizer, binary cross-entropy loss, and includes accuracy and recall metrics.

-Training is conducted over 50 epochs with real-time data augmentation and validation using respective data generators.
-The model file is inside `src/trainer.py`.
+The model's architecture and training details are elaborated in `src/trainer.py`.
+The `SignetRingPredictor` class, which you can use for predictions--for more details see `src/predictor.py`.

 ## Results and Evaluation